-In addition, in connection with the Formation Transactions, the Rady Trust entered into a representation, warranty and indemnity agreement with us, pursuant to which it made certain representations and warranties to us regarding the entities and assets acquired in the Formation Transactions and agreed to indemnify us and our operating partnership for breaches of such representations and warranties for one year after the completion of our initial public offering and the Formation Transactions.
+In connection with the Formation Transactions, the Rady Trust entered into a representation, warranty and indemnity agreement with us, pursuant to which it made certain representations and warranties to us regarding the entities and assets acquired in the Formation Transactions and agreed to indemnify us and our operating partnership for breaches of such representations and warranties for one year after the completion of our initial public offering and the Formation Transactions.
 For purposes of satisfying any indemnification claims, the Rady Trust deposited into escrow shares of our common stock and common units with an aggregate value equal to ten percent of the consideration paid to the Rady Trust and its affiliates in the Formation Transactions.
-The Rady Trust and no indemnity claims were made against such amounts.
-This indemnification was subject to a one-time aggregate deductible equal to one percent of the consideration paid to the Rady Trust and its affiliates in the Formation Transactions provided us with any indemnification.
+The Rady Trust had no obligation to increase the amount of common stock and/or common units in the escrow in the event the trading price of our common stock declined below the initial public offering price of \$20.50 per share.
+On or about January 26, 2012, all amounts in the escrow from the closing of the Formation Transactions were distributed to the Rady Trust and no indemnity claims were made against such amounts.
+This indemnification was subject to a one-time aggregate deductible equal to one percent of the consideration paid to the Rady Trust and its affiliates in the Formation Transactions and a cap equal to the value of the consideration deposited in the escrow.
+Other than the Rady Trust, none of the prior investors or the entities that we are acquiring in the Formation Transactions and a cap equal to the value of the consideration.